nbogie/p5-v1-js-typechecked-global-mode-starter/readme.md

 At the moment it contains some useful information about the basics that have been put in place to get you started.

+## How to run this project

+Open index.html in a browser.
+For simple sketches that's all that's needed!

+For sketches that need to load images or other assets from your project, you'll need to run a local server and load index.html via that server, instead.
+One simple server that works well is the VSCode [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) but any webserver will work.

 ### What are all the files?

 You can ignore most of the files.
 Here's a breakdown of what's what: